djradon/public-notes/blogs.the-old-man-in-the-cave.2024-09-26-lets-reboot-the-semantic-web-with-alternate-realities.md

 :goldsmith :helped :the-townsfolk .
 ```

-Theoretically, you can say anything with these subject-predicate-object triples, i.e., a graph-based universal data language.
+Theoretically, you can say anything with an interlinked collection of subject-predicate-object triples.
+It's a graph-based universal data language.
 But of course, the devil is in the details.

 I want to heed [[Manu Sporny|user.manu-sporny]]'s 2014 [[call-to-arms|ar.json-ld-and-why-i-hate-the-semantic-web]]: "If you want to make the Semantic Web a reality, stop making the case for it and spend your time doing something more useful, like actually making machines smarter or helping people publish data in a way that’s useful to them."